Table of Contents

-However, there lies ambiguity among people on when a burn victim is transferred to a burn center.
+However, people have ambiguity about when a burn victim is transferred to a burn center.

-Unfortunately, even in such tragic situations, these types of things matter when it comes to claiming compensation from insurers.
+Unfortunately, even in such tragic situations, these things matter when claiming insurance compensation.

-Before we look at some of the different requirements of burn centers, it is important to address what these centers do.
+Before we look at some of the different requirements of burn centers, it is essential to address what these centers do.

 Here are some of the reasons why burn patients may get admitted to the burn center: